On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Simulation Case Studies

+We run $100$ Monte Carlo simulations to evaluate the control performance.
+For PBR-DDPC, R-DDPC, and FR-DDPC, the hyperparameter $\Lambda$ is selected via grid search across $[10^{-10},10^6]$.
+Table \ref{tab:performance} summarizes the mean and standard deviation of the output tracking error cost and the control effort cost for all methods.
+It can be seen that PBR-DDPC, whose optimal performance is achieved with a very small $\Lambda$, closely resembles SPC with large tracking errors and high variance.
+This confirms that the optimism inherent to PBR-DDPC is not beneficial for improving the performance under uncertainty.
+In contrast, the two proposed robust DDPC methods have the upper hand over SPC and PBR-DDPC with lower tracking errors.
+By incorporating the affine feedback policy, FR-DDPC successfully mitigates the conservatism of the open-loop design.
+It not only achieves the most accurate tracking but also stabilizes the control actions due to a smaller variance of control effort.

-Then, we investigate the effect of the size parameter $\Lambda$ on the performance of PBR-DDPC, R-DDPC, and AR-DDPC.
+Then, we investigate the effect of the size parameter $\Lambda$ on the performance of PBR-DDPC, R-DDPC, and FR-DDPC.
 Fig. \ref{fig: SNR30 Lambda} depicts the average control costs in $100$ Monte Carlo simulations under varying values of $\Lambda$, where all three methods boil down to SPC when $\Lambda \to 0$.
-It is seen that PBR-DDPC gains no upper hand over SPC for $\Lambda\ge0$, and its performance degrades as $\Lambda$ grows.
-This is essentially due to the optimistic nature of PBR-DDPC and also offers deeper insights into the results in Fig. \ref{fig: SNR30}.
-The performance of the proposed min-max robust DDPC methods gets improved with $\Lambda$ increasing from zero, and is much better than SPC with a suitable selection of $\Lambda$.
-Moreover, AR-DDPC surpasses R-DDPC for large $\Lambda$, showing its ability to reduce conservatism.
-Meanwhile, the value of $\Lambda$ obtained by \eqref{equation: empirically calculate Lambda} is near-optimal, which justifies the use of \eqref{equation: empirically calculate Lambda} for determining $\Lambda$.
-As for the theoretical bound in Theorem \ref{Theorem: bounded Lambda}, it is too large ($>10^8$ in this case) to be displayed in Fig. \ref{fig: SNR30 Lambda}.
+However, as $\Lambda$ grows, the performance of PBR-DDPC degrades severely due to its optimistic nature.
+Conversely, with $\Lambda$ suitably chosen (e.g. $10^{-2}<\Lambda<1$), the proposed min-max robust DDPC methods effectively improve upon SPC.
+Meanwhile, the value of $\Lambda$ obtained by the data-based rule \eqref{equation: empirically calculate Lambda} appears to be near-optimal, which justifies its use for determining $\Lambda$.

-Finally, we evaluate the effectiveness of the strategy for reducing the sizes of LMIs in the SDP problem.
-The solution times for different SDP problems and QP problems in SPC and PBR-DDPC across varying sample sizes $N$ are presented in Fig. \ref{fig: solve time}.
-Although the SDP problems \eqref{equation: robust DDPC semidefinite} and \eqref{equation: robust DDPC with optimized feedback gain SDP} can be reformulated into the standard forms by Mosek, their solution times are an order of magnitude longer than those of solving \eqref{equation: robust DDPC semidefinite replacement} and \eqref{equation: robust DDPC with optimized feedback gain SDP replacement} with reduced-dimensional LMIs.
-This indicates that the proposed strategy effectively mitigates the burden of solving resultant SDPs.
-More importantly, the solution times for \eqref{equation: robust DDPC semidefinite replacement} and \eqref{equation: robust DDPC with optimized feedback gain SDP replacement} do not grow significantly as $N$ increases.
-This highlights that the strategy enhances the scalability of the proposed robust DDPC methods and the efficiency of practical implementations.
-Besides, the feedback robust DDPC is slightly more costly than the open-loop robust version.